What is an Auto Insurance Policy Declaration Page?

 When you’re scrutinizing your declarations page, there are a few choice pieces of information that you should pay attention to.
 They’re the key points summing up what it will be like to actually use your insurance policy.
 These include:

 - Your insurance premium: To keep your insurance policy in good standing, you have to pay your insurer a set monthly fee.
 This is called your insurance premium, and it’s one of the most important things you’ll look for in an insurance policy.
 Getting a low insurance premium - i.e. a competitive rate - is usually a matter of doing smart comparison shopping, and trying to protect your driving record.
 People with fewer accidents, fewer tickets, and safer vehicles generally get better rates.
 Some factors that influence insurance premiums are out of your control, like your age and gender.
-But even then, you can ask your insurance agency for discounts to get a few dollars knocked off your rates.
+But even then, you can ask your insurance agency for discounts to get a few dollars knocked off your payment rates.
 Something as simple as taking a defensive driving course or using an antitheft device could help you get more competitive premiums.

 - Your deductible: After an accident, you insurer will help pay for damages.
 But before the agency’s financial coverage “kicks in,” you have to pay a certain amount yourself out of pocket.
 This is called your deductible.
 Generally, there is a see-saw relationship between your insurance premium and your deductible.
 That is, a low-deductible policy which requires very little out-of-pocket spending after an accident will charge high monthly rates.
 Conversely, an insurance policy that charges very low monthly premiums will hit you with very high deductibles when you make a claim.